 It’s Female Founder Friday, and I’m pleased to share the startup story of woman entrepreneur, Rebecca Borough.
 Rebecca was looking for a way to combine her passion for education and youth development with a business plan that would not only serve a social mission, but create real value for companies.
 Her search ended when she had the idea for Knit Marketing!
 Knit Marketing is a digital marketing agency that empowers diverse youth in Los Angeles to learn as staff members specializing in GenZ and Millennial marketing through social media management, content creation, and web development.
+Digital marketing is a diverse field with many methods deployed to get websites performing well on search rankings; you could enlist the help of a PPC Agency to do this for your own website.

 The story of how I’m connected to Rebecca is rather interesting.
 One of her employees has been reading my blog and emailed me to suggest her boss.
 Her note shows what a positive impact Rebecca and Knit Marketing are making!
 Yesenia wrote: